 JA Inspire is designed to strengthen competencies and skill levels of high school students through an education-business partnership focused on career development, education, and training.
 The program provides students with an opportunity to explore in depth one of our state’s six career industries.

-This year, 370 students from Como Park High School’s (St. Paul) Academy of Finance learned about careers in the financial services industry.
-Students interacted with 40 Wells Fargo volunteers to learn about careers, discuss skills and education requirements, and participate in career stations.
-The students also took part in a presentation on soft-skills needed for high demand local jobs, and worked with a Wells Fargo volunteer mentor to explore financial service career interests and opportunities within the financial services industry.
-Seniors had an opportunity to visit Wells Fargo’s downtown Minneapolis campus where they presented their case study findings to a panel of bank volunteers.
-Through this unique program, students understand the imnportance of developing critical 21st century skills that will help them succeed in a career and dream about a successful future.
+Students from Como Park and Johnson High Schools (St. Paul) learned about careers in the financial services and manufacturing industries at separate JA Inspire events.
+Students interacted with volunteers to learn about careers, discuss skills and education requirements, and participate in career stations.
+The students also took part in a presentation on soft-skills needed for high demand local jobs, and worked with a volunteer mentor to explore career interests and opportunities within the financial services and manufacturing industries.
+Como Park High School seniors had an opportunity to visit Wells Fargo’s downtown Minneapolis campus where they presented their case study findings to a panel of bank volunteers, while Johnson High School students participated in hands-on workshops with professors at Saint Paul College.